ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 for an XML document indicates the qualified type name of the XML Schema type that the XML element is assumed to conform to.

-A variable of type `xmlDocument` can hold any XML document.
+A variable of type `xmlDocument` can hold any XML document and the optional schema type is the type of the document element.

 #### Allocating Variables